Does Stroke Run in Your Family? Key Insights

 • High Cholesterol: Excess cholesterol can lead to plaque buildup in your arteries, restricting blood flow to the brain.

-• Excessive Alcohol Consumption: Drinking too much can elevate blood pressure and raise health risks.
+• Excessive Alcohol Consumption: Drinking too much alcohol can strain your body, increase pressure in your arteries, and contribute to serious long-term issues.

-What Can You Do to Reduce Your Risk?
+What Steps Can You Take to Protect Yourself?

-If it runs in your family, don’t worry—there are plenty of ways to stay ahead and safeguard your health.
-Here are some strategies to keep in mind:
+If it’s something that’s common in your family, don’t stress—there are still plenty of smart ways to stay on top of it and look out for your well-being.
+Here are some practical steps worth following:

 1. Know Your Family History